emmaschw/mda_assignment_obama/README.md

 __Members:__ Vancesca Dinh, Balazs Fazekas, Silvia Maria Goñi Mendia, Laura Fernandez Lopez, Emma Schweidler, Luis Caminal Diaz

+## Repository Content

 The repository contains our requirements file, jupyter notebooks and data used for the analysis.

+## Python Version and Package Requirements

+Python version 3.9.5 was used to create the notebooks.
+A list of the required packages and their respective version numbers can be found in the `requirements.txt` file.